nunomourinho/forensicVmAutopsyUserManual/docs/user/plugin_management.rst

       - **Support for Programs Using Unsigned Drivers**: Some utilities or programs require the use of unsigned drivers.
 Disabling the driver enforcement provides flexibility to run these applications without any hitches.

-      - **Blue Screen Issue Resolution**: After converting a forensic image, systems may sometimes experience the infamous ':term:`Blue Screen of Death`' (BSOD) due to driver issues.
+      - **Blue Screen Issue Resolution**: After converting a forensic image, systems may sometimes experience the infamous :term:`Blue Screen of Death` (BSOD) due to driver issues.
 This tool can assist in resolving those problems by ensuring that all drivers, even the unsigned ones, can run without any enforcement barriers.

 .. note::